agamboa7/lab2-team10/data-collection/README.md

 Query: (fragment:false) AND (taxonomy_id:2759) AND (length:[40 TO \*]) AND (reviewed:true) AND (existence:1) AND (ft_signal_exp:\*)

-Two extra filters (proteins with SP shorter than 14 residues and cleaved) were implemented in our script: "DataCollection_team10", function extract_fields.
+Two extra filters (proteins with SP shorter than 14 residues and cleaved) were implemented in the script: `dataset_gathering.py`, function `extract_fields_positive`.

-In order to retrieve the url for the negative set we used the following filters in the advanced search:
+In order to retrieve the URL for the negative set, the following criteria was considered in the advanced search:

 * No fragments
 * Select only eukaryotic proteins